UniqKey/openshiftbot/README.md

 ## Adapters

-Adapters are the interface to the service you want your hubot to run on, such as Campfire or IRC.
+Adapters are the interface to the service you want your hubot to run on, such as Slack, Campfire or IRC.
 There are a number of third party adapters that the community have contributed.
 Check [Hubot Adapters][hubot-adapters] for the available ones.

-If you would like to run a non-Campfire or shell adapter you will need to add the adapter package as a dependency to the `package.json` file in the `dependencies` section.
+If you would like to run a non-Slack or shell adapter you will need to add the adapter package as a dependency to the `package.json` file in the `dependencies` section.